akki1306/statistics/README.md

 ### Further improvements

-- Use google guava library for industrial strength cache eviction data structures and implement a time base sliding window.
+- Use google guava library for industrial strength cache eviction data structure and implement a time base sliding window to update statistics per second and per instrument.

 ## API endpoints